 We are exposed to fluctuations in foreign currency cash flows related to third-party purchases and sales, intercompany product shipments and intercompany loans.
 We are also exposed to fluctuations in the value of foreign currency investments in subsidiaries and cash flows related to repatriation of these investments.
 Additionally, we are exposed to volatility in the translation of foreign currency earnings to U.S. Dollars.
 Primary exposures include the U.S. Dollar when compared to functional currencies of our major markets, which include the Euro, Australian Dollar and British Pound.
 We assess foreign currency risk based on transactional cash flows, identify naturally offsetting positions and purchase hedging instruments to partially offset anticipated exposures.
-At December 31, 2013, we had foreign exchange contracts with a notional value of \$511.8 million.
-The fair market value of these arrangements, which represents the cost to settle these contracts, was a net gain of \$3.8 million at December 31, 2013.
+See Risk Factor entitled, "We are subject to currency fluctuations," for further information on our foreign exchange risk.

-At December 31, 2013, we performed a sensitivity analysis on the impact that aggregate changes in the translation effect of foreign currency exchange rate changes would have on our operating income.
-Based on this sensitivity analysis, we have determined that a change in the value of the U.S. dollar relative to currencies outside the U.S. by 10% to amounts already incorporated in the financial statements for the year ended December 31, 2013 would have had an approximately \$5 million impact on the translation effect of foreign currency exchange rate changes already included in our reported operating income for the period.
+At December 31, 2014, we performed a sensitivity analysis on the impact that aggregate changes in the translation effect of foreign currency exchange rate changes would have on our operating income.
+Based on this sensitivity analysis, we have determined that a change in the value of the U.S. dollar relative to currencies outside the U.S. by 10% to amounts already incorporated in the financial statements for the year ended December 31, 2014 would have had an approximately \$6 million impact on the translation effect of foreign currency exchange rate changes already included in our reported operating income for the period.